zzxx3081/Survival-in-Git/README.md

 :herb: You'll see `Hashtags` for some open sources.
 It tells technolocal information used in the open source.
 Thus, you'll expect what skills included in there open source.

-:herb: `Mark of Heart` means the `number of likes` for some open source.
+:herb: `Mark of heart` means the `number of likes` for some open source.
 All of our members can record likes if they are interested for the open source.

 ## Open Sources You May Like